 When it comes to car maintenance, changing your oil can make a huge difference.
-Engine oil keeps all the moving parts of your engine lubricated, clean, cool and protected.
-That being said, it gets dirty, grimey and needs regular changing to do its job well.
+Engine oil keeps all the moving parts of your engine lubricated, clean, cool, and protected.
+That being said, it gets dirty, grimy, and needs regular changing to do its job well.
 The good news: Changing your oil is one of the easiest and cheapest ways to make sure that your engine and car runs well for a long time, extending the life of your car (and earning you better gas mileage while you’re at it).

 First, check your owner's manual and follow the manufacturer's recommendations on how to best check the oil.
 Some don't have traditional dipsticks and the manual will let you know whether to check the oil when the engine is warm or cool.

 With the car parked on level ground and with the engine off, open the hood and find the dipstick.
 Pull the dipstick out from the engine and wipe any oil off from its end.
 Then insert the dipstick back into its tube and push it all the way back in.

 Pull it back out, and this time look at both sides of the dipstick to check the following:

 Depending on your particular vehicle, the dipstick will have something like two markers, an L and an H, or crosshatching to indicate where your oil level should be.
 As long as it is between those two indicators, your oil level is fine.
 If it's below the bottom one — or getting close — it's time for an oil change.

 Color can tell you a lot about the state of your vehicle and whether you need an oil change.
 If your oil appears to be a shade of amber — think of a cup of black tea — your oil is in good condition.
 If it looks darker brown or black, you're likely getting close to needing an oil change.
 If the oil appears milky or creamy looking, there's a contaminant seeping into your oil, and you need to address it with a mechanic as soon as possible.